ldclakmal/ballerina-connector-quickstart/README.md

         connector/target/bin/connector-1.1.0.jar
 ```

-## Use the connector
+## Samples

-Import the `ldclakmal/connector` module into the Ballerina project and check the usage of `max` function.
+Import the `ldclakmal/connector` module into your Ballerina project and check the usage of sample `max` function.

 ```ballerina
 import ballerina/io;